You can make painted furniture look old. The secret to the antique paint finish is a dark wax and the process of antiquing the paint is easy.

 Coral Bed With Antique Paint Finish

 I am so happy with the way this bed looks, patting myself on the back and doing the happy dance.
 The color is not one we talked about but the bed is stunning.
 I think you will like it.

-I have another video tutorial I made while painting and “antiquing” the bed and for those of you who couldn’t see the video yesterday I think I know the problem.
-I ask my video tech guys and they said you probably have an ad blocker on your browser.
-You can turn your ad blocker off and watch the video then turn it back on.
-Hope you get to see the video because it explains the process so well.
+I have another video tutorial I made while painting and “antiquing” the bed.
+Be sure and watch the video because it explains the process so well.
 There is a link to yesterday’s video and blog post at the bottom of this post.